olprint/xml2gui/README.md

 <sup>6</sup> Options by query.
 **Pivot the other end and** left = x of app * 2/3.

+<sup>7</sup> Check type.
+Use the same value to link Check widgets together.

 ---

 #### XML Attributes